Iž: Economy, culture and tourism

 The small population of the island is mainly engaged into olive cultivation, fishing, viticulture and tourism.

 The island also is known for its pottery tradition that has survived to this day: the ethnographic collection of Veli Iž preserves numerous examples of island's authentic ceramics and tools of traditional pottery.

 Hotel Korinjak, located in Veli Iž, is the only hotel on the island, also representing the only vegetarian hotel in Croatia.
 The hotel offers meditation and relaxation therapies for mind and body energy, from yoga to pyramide meditation and orgon or ozon therapies.
 The hotel also offers boat trips and excursions to island Iž hidden bays or small unsettled nearby islets, where visitors can enjoy untouched nature and beaches.

-Veli Iž also has a marina that can accommodate up to two hundred boats and the church of St. Peter and Paul from the 14th century, with elements of romanesque although it is not preserved in its original form.
+Veli Iž also has a marina that can accommodate up to two hundred boats and the church of Saint Peter and Paul from the 14th century, with elements of romanesque although it is not preserved in its original form.

-Traditional festival Iška fešta (lit.
-"The Fest of Iž") is being held in Veli Iž every year on July 29.
+A traditional festival, Iška fešta (lit.
+"The Fest of Iž"), is held in Veli Iž every year on 29 July.
 The locals then dress in traditional costumes, perform old island dances and songs and prepare local dishes.
 The highlight of the ceremony is the election of the "King of Iž" (Croatian: Iški kralj) with a term of one year.

-The revitalization of the island was greatly contributed by the construction of the main road connecting Mali Iž and Veli Iž - construction of the road started in 1980's by the Yugoslav People's Army.
-It was fully completed and paved in 1996, stretching in direction northwest–southeast, between Veli Iž and the ferry port in Mali Iž, also connecting Mali Iž hamlets Porovac, Muće and Makovac, together with the bays Knež and Komoševa, by the local roads.
+The revitalisation of the island was stimulated by the construction of the main road connecting Mali Iž and Veli Iž.
+Construction of the road started in 1980s by the Yugoslav People's Army.
+It was fully completed and paved in 1996, stretching in direction north-west–south-east, between Veli Iž and the ferry port in Mali Iž, also connecting Mali Iž hamlets Porovac, Muće and Makovac, together with the bays Knež and Komoševa, by the local roads.